usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _We're Not Here to Be Loved_, by Fleshwater
+- _Your Day Will Come_, by Chanel Beads
+- _Gris Klein_, by Birds in Row
 - _ps / dm_, by spirit blue
 - _ULTRAPOP_, by The Armed
 - _Dregs_, by Dregs